mariusz-schimke/GiGraph/README.md

 node.Attributes.Collection.SetRaw("label", @"Foo ""Bar"" Baz");
 ```

-The second example is syntactically incorrect because *SetRaw* doesn't apply any character escaping, and quotation marks have to be escaped with a backslash.
+The output of the second example is syntactically incorrect because *SetRaw* doesn't apply any character escaping, and quotation marks have to be escaped with a backslash.
 A corrected example could look like this:

 ```c#
 // output: label = "Foo \"Bar\" Baz"